Skip to yearly menu bar Skip to main content

 Abstract:

-The objective to be minimized in the variational quantum eigensolvers (VQE) has a restricted form, which allows a specialized sequential minimal optimization (SMO) that requires only a few observations in each iteration.
+The objective to be minimized in the variational quantum eigensolver (VQE) has a restricted form, which allows a specialized sequential minimal optimization (SMO) that requires only a few observations in each iteration.
 However, the SMO iteration is still costly due to the observation noise---one observation at a point typically requires averaging over hundreds to thousands of repeated quantum measurement shots for achieving a reasonable noise level.
 In this paper, we propose an adaptive cost control method, named subspace in confident region (SubsCoRe), for SMO.
 SubsCoRe uses the Gaussian process (GP) surrogate, and requires it to have low uncertainty over the subspace being updated, so that optimization in each iteration is performed with guaranteed accuracy.
-Adaptive cost control is performed by setting the required accuracy according to the progress of the optimization, and by identifying the minimum number of measurement shots and their distribution that satisfy the SubsCoRe requirement.
-Our theory based on the properties of VQE drastically simplifies the identification of the optimal distribution, and leads us to simple SubsCoRe algorithms.
-We demonstrate that SubsCoRe significantly improves the efficiency of SMO, and outperforms the state-of-the-art methods.
+Adaptive cost control is performed by setting the required accuracy according to the progress of the optimization, and identifying the minimum number of measurement shots, as well as their distribution, satisfying the SubsCoRe requirement.

 Live content is unavailable.
 Log in and register to view live content